 Current investigations in one of the areas in plant physiology.
+May be repeated with new content.
+See class schedule for specific content.
 Maximum credit four units applicable on a master's degree.

-797. (297.)
-Research (1-3) Cr/NC Research in one of the fields of botany.
+797. Research (1-3) Cr/NC

+Research in one of the fields of botany.

 Maximum credit six units applicable on a master's degree.

-798. (298.)
-Special Study (1-3) Cr/NC Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
+798. Special Study (1-3) Cr/NC

+Prerequisite: Consent of staff; to be arranged with department chair and instructor.
 Individual study.
 Maximum credit six units.

 799A.
-(299.)
-Thesis or Project (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+Thesis or Project (3) Cr/NC

+Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for a master's degree.

 799B.
-Thesis or Project Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
+Thesis or Project Extension (0) Cr/NC

+Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
 Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.

-GRADUATE COURSES IN ZOOLOGY 600.
-(200.)
-Seminar (2-3) An intensive study in advanced zoology, topic to be announced in the class schedule.
+GRADUATE COURSES IN ZOOLOGY

+600. Seminar (2-3)

+An intensive study in advanced zoology.
+May be repeated with new content.
+Topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.

-610. (201.)
-Seminar in Marine Zoology (2-3) Prerequisites: Zoology 200 and consent of instructor.
+610. Seminar in Marine Zoology (2-3)

+Prerequisites: Zoology 200 and consent of instructor.

 Recent developments in marine zoology.
+May be repeated with new content.
+See class schedule for specific content.
 Maximum credit four units applicable on a master's degree.

+615. Biogeography (3)

+Prerequisite: Biology 411 or 549.

-620. (206.)
-Seminar in Vertebrate Morphology (2-3) Current problems in the descriptive, functional and evolutionary anatomy of vertebrates.
+Concepts and principles of the distributional history of plant and animal groups, and the origins and dispersal of modern faunas and floras.
+620. Seminar in Vertebrate Morphology (2-3) Current problems in the descriptive, functional and evolutionary anatomy of vertebrates.
+May be repeated with new content.
+See class schedule for specific cotent.
 Maximum credit six units applicable on a master's degree.
-625. (231.)
-Seminar in Ethology and Comparative Psychology (3) Prerequisite: Biology 520, or Psychology 414 or 417, or Zoology 570, and consent of the graduate adviser.
+625. Seminar in Ethology and Comparative Psychology (3) Prerequisites: Biology 411, or Psychology 414 or 417, or Zoology 570, and consent of the graduate adviser.
 Current problems in ethology and comparative animal behavior.
+May be repeated with new content.
+See class schedule for specific content.
 Maximum credit six units applicable on a master's degree.
 Not open to students with credit in Psychology 761.
-(Formerly 630.
-(209.)
+(Formerly numbered 630.
 Seminar in the Biology of Cold-blooded Vertebrates (2-3) Biology of ectothermic animals.
+May be repeated with new content.
+See class schedule for specific content.
 Maximum credit six units applicable on a master's degree.
-Biological Sciences / 99 640.
-(210.)
-Seminar in the Biology of Warm-blooded Vertebrates (2-3) Prerequisite: Zoology 200 or 506.
+640. Seminar in the Biology of Warm-blooded Vertebrates (2-3) Prerequisite: Zoology 200 or 506.

 Biology of endothermic animals.
+May be repeated with new content.
+See class schedule for specific content.
 Maximum credit six units applicable on a master's degree.
-650. (211.)
-Animal Energetics (3) Prerequisite: An upper division course in physiology.
+650. Animal Energetics (3) Prerequisite: An upper division course in physiology.
 Recommended: A course in calculus and one in biochemistry.
 Energy transformation in animals to include the physiology of starvation, animal energetic efficiency, nutrition, and temperature regulation.
-660. (212.)
-Advanced Marine Invertebrate Zoology (3) One lecture and six hours of laboratory.
+660. Advanced Marine Invertebrate Zoology (3) One lecture and six hours of laboratory.